https://packerswire.usatoday.com/story/sports/nfl/packers/2025/08/26/packers-releasing-rookie-qb-taylor-elgersma-practice-squad-next/85830916007/

 Perfect.
 Hope he's signed in the next few days.

-Quote from: Blueforlife on Today at 01:02:57 AMCanadian QB Taylor Elgersma weighing NFL options before looking at CFL
+Quote from: Blueforlife on August 28, 2025, 01:02:57 AMCanadian QB Taylor Elgersma weighing NFL options before looking at CFL

 Dumb.
 If there's not some immediate calls he should totally come up here to get film.
 N.Rourke did it.
 Strev did it.
 If you want the NFL to take you more seriously, blow up this league first, then they'll take longer looks at you.